-Prerequisite: DevCom 1 or appropriate skill level demonstrated through the ENL assessment process Lecture: 3 hrs
+Prerequisite: DevCom 1 or appropriate skill level demonstrated through the ENL assessment process

 This is a course in reading and writing designed to strengthen the student's basic communication skills, including grammar, spelling, punctuation, and sentence construction.
 Greatest emphasis is placed on the writing of competent paragraphs and short essays.